Finding Your Tribe As a PhD.

 What Type of Work Environment Do You Prefer?

 PhDs develop their careers in multiple directions.
 Some of them hop onto governmental organizations.
 Others join corporations and consultancy companies.
 Some PhDs launch their own businesses.
 However, one question comes back over and over again in conversations with PhDs who transition to industry.
 This question is, “How do I best format my resume?”
 But perhaps, it is not the most fortunate question to ask, but rather, it should be, “Which tribe do I fit into?”
 Namely, what type of work environment do you prefer?

 Why Resume Does Not Contribute All That Much to Your Career Management.

 At first, asking about the resume sounds legitimate.
-After all, the way you format your resume clearly matters, as it influences your chances to land the job.
+After all, the way you format your resume clearly matters, as it influences your chances in the job market to land the job.
 But at the same time, it is a misfortunate question to ask.
 Why is this the case?
 Well, there is one issue that pops up here: Did you make sure that you are applying for the right job in the first place?

 Career Management 1.0.1.: The Tribes in the Job Market.

 What is a “tribe,” actually?
 Well, although every company and organization values strong working ethic, they have a different culture and organization.
 Some of them prefer flat management structures, while others are strictly hierarchical.
 Some of them promote almost unconstrained creativity, while others require adhering to strict procedures.

 However, when you take a helicopter point of view at the job market, you can notice patterns.
 There are categories of environments which develop according to certain rules.
 In these environments, employees share personal values to some degree, and are usually acknowledged and promoted for specific types of competencies and achievements.
 A well-suited environment can make a huge difference to your level of work satisfaction.
 This is why looking for your tribe is so important for your career path.